This page is referenced by:

 Title: Avanzi d’un portico coperto, o criptoportico, in una villa di Domiziano cinque miglia lontan da Roma su la via di Frascati Signature: Cavalier Piranesi F(ecit).

-Title: Remains of a Covered Portico, or Cryptoporticus, in a Villa of Domitian five miles from Rome on the Via di Frascati Signature: Made by the Knight Piranesi.
+Title: Remains of a Covered Portico, or Cryptoporticus, in a Villa of Domitian five miles from Rome on the Via di Frascati Signature: Made by Cavalier Piranesi.

-This image from the Views of Rome draws our eyes along an orderly procession of ruined supports towards a distant vanishing point.
+This image from the Vedute di Roma draws our eyes along an orderly procession of ruined supports towards a distant vanishing point.
 As if to direct us to look this way, a staffage figure gestures with both arms towards the vanishing point.
-His position and gesture suggest those of the courtly figures who often populate the foreground of early modern maps that are drawn from an oblique aerial perspective, such as the Braun-Hogenberg map of Rome below.
+His posture resembles that of the cicerone, or tour guide, as figures in Piranesi’s rendition of St. Peter’s Square and Basilica suggest, or the courtly figures who often populate the foreground of early modern maps that are drawn from an oblique aerial perspective, such as the Braun-Hogenberg map of Rome below.

 To see this image in the Vedute di Roma, vol 16 of Piranesi’s Opere, click here.